 Freelance photography falls under the category of self-employment.
 As a freelance photographer, you would take up client projects, work on multiple projects at the same time, and fulfill clients' photography requirements, primarily relying on your skills.
 It is like being a one person company; you are the boss, the marketer, the photographer, even the office boy.
 Freelance photography comes with a lot of exciting challenges and hurdles.
 It allows you to be self-reliant and have creative freedom.
 You have to dedicate time, energy and all that you have, to build your brand and clientele.
 Draw the attention of people to your work, have people remember your images, and remember you when they see them.
 If you love your independence and have an entrepreneurial streak, nothing is more exhilarating than facing these challenges that come with being a freelance photographer.

-Here are a few questions you will need to answer before you begin your professional journey as a freelance photographer:
+Here are a few questions you will need to answer before you start your journey as a freelance photographer

 1. Why do you want to take up freelance photography as a career?